 We will explore:

-Gesture, Negative Space, Drawing, Light and Shadow (the lock in), and Structure, Speed with Dry and Wet Media !
+Gesture, Volumetric Contour, Dot the Drawing, Light and Shadow (the lock in), and Structure, Speed with Dry and Wet Media !

 These presentations may help you with future drawings and sketches.
-These are in video format (no sound) and you can stop it anywhere you wish.
+These are in video format (some may have no sound) and you can stop it anywhere you wish.
+These are from other lessons in my drawing and painting classes but maybe they may help you.

 Post Course Resources